leropo00/shopping_list_exercise/README.md

 # you can also run commands outside container, just use the bottom command
 # and replace sh, with the command needed
 # enter inside container
+# command is run as the root user
-docker exec -it exercise-laravel-app sh
+docker exec  -u 0  -it exercise-laravel-app sh
 # create both env files
 cp .env.sample .env
 cp .env.sample.testing .env.testing